Your loan is on the way. Call us if you don't see it in your PayPal account in 24 hours.

 To be eligible to apply for PayPal Working Capital, you must:

 For many merchants, all you need is some basic info about your business and yourself, as the authorized representative on the account.
 However, for certain business types, you will want to have additional information on hand.
 You will need the contact details, birth dates, and Social Security numbers of your primary business owners and business management, as well.
 These people won’t have access to the account (unless you authorize them on your PayPal account), and the information won’t be used for a credit check.

-PayPal Working Capital is a business loan with one affordable, fixed fee.
-You repay the loan and fee with a percentage of your PayPal sales.
-There are no periodic interest charges, monthly bills, late fees, pre-payment fees, penalty fees, or any other fees.
+PayPal Working Capital is a business loan of a fixed amount, with a single fixed fee.
+Automatic repayments are taken as a percentage of your daily sales.
+There are no periodic interest charges, late fees, pre-payment fees, penalty fees, or any other fees.

 The process is easy:

 The lender reviews your PayPal account history to determine your loan amount.
 If approved, your maximum loan amount can be up to 35% of the sales your business processed through PayPal in the past 12 months, and no more than $200,000 for your first loan.
 After you’ve completed your first loan, the maximum loan amount increases to $300,000.

 PayPal Working Capital loans are issued one at a time.
 You can apply after paying off one loan to get another one – many merchants do.
-Keep in mind that it can take up to 3 business days for your final payment to process before you’ll be able to apply for a future loan, which will then be subject to approval.
+Keep in mind that it can take up to 3 business days for your final payment to process before you'll be able to apply for future loan, which will then be subject to approval.

 No. The lender determines your eligibility based on your business's PayPal sales history, not your business or personal credit score.
 Applying for or using this loan won’t impact either credit score.